-In addition, South Carolina has adopted the comparative negligence theory of liability.
 If you were partly at fault for your own injuries, the amount you may recover will be reduced.
 In our state, if you were 51% or more responsible for your injuries, you cannot recover from the property owner.
 The situation becomes even more complex if there were multiple parties at fault.

 Causes of Premises Liability Claims

 Most of the premises liability claims seen by the Louthian Law Firm fall into one of these categories:

 Dangerous conditions which can lead to injury include slippery floors, icy sidewalks, tree limbs or debris, cracked sidewalks, loose stair treads or railings, spills, and construction hazards.
 Slips, trips and falls can cause sprains, fractures, head and back injuries, cuts and contusions.
 A property owner who knows about, or should know about, a dangerous condition on his property must remedy it or provide adequate warning that it exists, otherwise their negligence can make them responsible for the outcome.